-The August September newsletter for 2018 is on the downloads page, or click the thumbnail below to grab a copy.
+The last newsletter for 2018 is just off the press, find it on the downloads page or click the thumbnail below.

 It just goes to show that you can’t second-guess the weather!
 Lake Forsyth, outside Christchurch ,continues to attract many fliers and public to one of the largest events of its type in the country, even if the weather gods did not smile on Saturday morning.
 Once the cold Southerly had blown through the weather settled by lunchtime and the planes came out in ever increasing droves – racing drones, float planes, jets, World War 1 types, warbirds, foamies, helicopters.
 There was something for everyone.